Reducing Waste and Packaging

 We use machine learning, materials innovation, and supplier partnerships to optimize our packaging.
 This leads to reduced waste and reduced weight, which ultimately helps reduce our carbon emissions.
 We’re also increasing the recyclability of our packaging for easy curbside recycling for our customers.

-Our Ships In Own Container (SIOC) program is just one example of how we reduce waste through packaging design and innovation.
-Through SIOC, eligible items are delivered in the original manufacturer’s packaging without additional Amazon packaging.
-This allows us to eliminate unnecessary packaging and reduce the weight of deliveries.
+Our Ships In Product Packaging (SIPP) program is just one example of how we reduce waste through packaging design and innovation.
+Through SIPP, eligible items are delivered in the original manufacturer’s packaging without additional Amazon packaging.
+This allows us to avoid unnecessary packaging and reduce the weight of deliveries.

 In 2022, we delivered 11% of shipments with no additional Amazon packaging.
 And since 2015, we’ve reduced per-shipment packaging weight by 41% on average, representing over 2 million tons of packaging materials avoided.